vmware-archive/declarative-cluster-management/README.md

         results.forEach(e -> assertEquals(e.get("CONTROLLABLE__PHYSICAL_MACHINE"), "pm3"));
     }
   ```
-  To specify a constraint, we simply create a view whose name is prefixed with `constraint_`.
-The where clause
+  To specify a constraint, we simply create a view with a `check` clause.
+The `check` clause
   specifies a predicate that should hold true for all records returned by the relation being selected (in this case,
   the table `virtual_machine`).
 In this case, the constraint requires all VMs to be assigned to `pm3`, which yields
   the following result: